ChanGu3/Turing_Machine-CPTS_322/README.md

 - When exiting the application a string file will be saved if a user edited strings from the stored string in memory from a already existing string file or from user input.

 # Ideas To-Do
-- Implement Turing Machine To go infinitely to the right
+- Implement Turing Machine To go infinitely to the left
 - Implement Non-Determinism